Afternoon Life Drawing

 This course is essentially about seeing the figure in a personal way and considering how best you can translate that seeing into drawing.
 Whether you are a beginner or an intermediate student, you will start, improve and develop your drawings whilst making them dynamic, powerful and spontaneous...

 Taught by: Roger Gill.

-- explore new ways of seeing and depicting the human figure
+The course is an opportunity for you to improve your observational drawing skills and explore new ways of seeing and depicting the human figure

 Who should attend this course?

 It is not necessary to have practical experience to join the course.
 All that is required is that you allow yourself to forget what you think you know and let your eyes and hands do the rest.

 More experienced students wishing to further develop their drawing or to build a drawing portfolio are also welcome.

 Entry requirements: None

 Following completion of this course you may want to try other drawing courses drawing heavily on experimentation, such as the CSM Total Drawing and the Experimental Drawing short courses.
 They may more suitable for you if you are unable to attend Fridays at daytime.